Politics of Portugal: 17th and 18th Constitutional Governments (2005–2011)

 In the elections on 20 February, the Socialist Party obtained its largest victory ever, achieving an absolute majority for the first time in the party's history.
-Prime Minister José Sócrates was sworn in by President Jorge Sampaio on 12 March.
+José Sócrates was sworn in by President Jorge Sampaio on 12 March.
 To many's surprise, Sócrates formed a cabinet made up of roughly half senior members of the Socialist Party and half independents, notably including Diogo Freitas do Amaral, founder of the right wing People's Party, who assumed office as Ministry of Foreign Affairs (he later resigned due to personal issues).

 In the elections on 27 September 2009, The Socialist Party, led by incumbent Prime Minister José Sócrates, won the largest number of seats, but did not repeat the overall majority they gained in 2005.
 Sócrates was reconducted but lost his majority.
 The 2010 European debt crisis led Portugal to ask for a bailout from the IMF and the European Union.
 This situation led to the resignation of José Sócrates as prime minister and the President dissolved parliament and called an early election for June 2011.